-A print is available of this painting.
+A print is available of the painting.

 I paint detailed, dream-like images in oils on canvas which incorporate rich night skies and a shining moon.
-Images inspired by the detail and pattern of medieval art, tapestries and my imagination.
+Stories inspired by the detail and pattern of medieval art, tapestries and my imagination.
 My work is very influenced by the wonderful city of Cambridge where I live.